Internet security: Network layer security

-The algorithm allows these sets to work independently without affecting other parts of the implementation.
-The IPsec implementation is operated in a host or security gateway environment giving protection to IP traffic.

 Threat modeling

-Threat Modeling tools helps you to proactively analyze the cyber security posture of a system or system of systems and in that way prevent security threats.
+Threat modeling tools help people to proactively analyze the cyber security posture of a system or system of systems and in that way prevent security threats.

 Multi-factor authentication

 Multi-factor authentication (MFA) is an access control method in which a user is granted access only after successfully presenting separate pieces of evidence to an authentication mechanism – two or more from the following categories: knowledge (something they know), possession (something they have), and inference (something they are).
 Internet resources, such as websites and email, may be secured using this technique.

 Security token

 Some online sites offer customers the ability to use a six-digit code which randomly changes every 30–60 seconds on a physical security token.
 The token has built-in computations and manipulates numbers based on the current time.
 This means that every thirty seconds only a certain array of numbers validate access.
 The website is made aware of that device's serial number and knows the computation and correct time to verify the number.
 After 30–60 seconds the device presents a new random six-digit number to log into the website.